mike706574/mike706574.github.io/_posts/2017-02-11-silly-macro-1.md

                 page (subvec movies page-index (+ page-index 10))]))))
 {% endhighlight %}

-It saved us a few lines, but it's probably not worth the cost of defining it as a private function or importing it from some other namespace.
+It saved us a few lines, but it's probably not worth the cost of defining it the namespace it's used or importing it from some other namespace.